revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 ---

-31. What are the different css filter you can use?
+31. What are the different CSS filter you can use?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-css filter allows us to render DOM element, image, or video.
+CSS filter allows us to render DOM element, image, or video.
 We can choose from: grayscale, blur, opacity, brightness, contrast.

 </blockquote>
 </details>